ZhiangChen/fault_fracture_localization/README.md

 A UAV based solution to earthquake damage zone estimations.

 ## Supported Versions
-This project is built and tested on ROS 2 Jazzy, PX4 1.14, and Ubuntu Noble.
+This project is built and tested on ROS 2 Humble, PX4 1.14, Ubuntu Jammy, and JetPack 6.0.
 Other configurations have not been tested and compatibility is unknown.

 ## Build